web-platform-tests/wpt/docs/_appendix/github-intro.md

 GitHub UI.
 Below is one method and others can be found on [GitHub.com][github-createpr]

-    a.
-Click the ![pull request link][pullrequestlink] link on the right side of the UI, then click the ![new pull request][pullrequestbtn] button.
+    1. Click the ![pull request link][pullrequestlink] link on the right side of the UI, then click the ![new pull request][pullrequestbtn] button.

-    b.
-On the left, you should see the base repo is the w3c/web-platform-tests.
+    2. On the left, you should see the base repo is the w3c/web-platform-tests.
 On the right, you should see your fork of that repo.
 In the branch menu of your forked repo, switch to `topic`

-    **Note:** If you see _'There isn't anything to compare'_, click the
-    ![edit][editbtn] button and make sure your fork and your `topic` branch is selected on the right side.
+        **Note:** If you see _'There isn't anything to compare'_, click the ![edit][editbtn] button and make sure your fork and your `topic` branch is selected on the right side.

-    c.
-Select the ![create pull request][createprlink] link at the top.
+    3. Select the ![create pull request][createprlink] link at the top.

-    d.
-Scroll down and review the diff
+    4. Scroll down and review the diff

-    e.
-Scroll back up and in the Title field, enter a brief description for your submission.
+    5. Scroll back up and in the Title field, enter a brief description for your submission.

        Example: "Tests for CSS Transforms skew() function."

-    f.
-If you'd like to add more detailed comments, use the comment field below.
+    6. If you'd like to add more detailed comments, use the comment field below.

-    g.
-Click ![the send pull request button][sendpullrequest]
+    7. Click ![the send pull request button][sendpullrequest]

-4. Wait for feedback on your pull request and once your pull request is accepted, delete your branch (see '
-[When Pull Request is Accepted][cleanup]').
+4. Wait for feedback on your pull request and once your pull request is accepted, delete your branch (see '[When Pull Request is Accepted][cleanup]').

 That's it!
-If you're currently at a Test the Web Forward event, find an expert nearby and ask for a review.
-If you're doing this on your own (AWESOME!), your pull request will go into a queue and will be reviewed soon.
+Your pull request will go into a queue and will be reviewed soon.

 ## Modify